cognesence/matcher/doc/api.md

 :it
-Note that the matcher adds the last datum that was match (called :it) and the last pattern :it was matched against into name space.
+Note that the matcher adds the last datum that was match (called :it) and the last pattern :it was matched against into namespace.

 While direct reference to mvars is generally unnecessary, it is useful for writing new macros and it allows the results of successful matching operations to be saved for later processing or passed to other functions in cases where the lexical scoping of matcher variables is found restrictive.